To improve health care delivery in the United States, simplify the customer.

 Lean Six Sigma focuses on maximizing value for the customer by removing waste from processes.
-The customer is usually easy to identify; they purchase a product or service and expect that product or service to have the features they want, at the time they want it, with perfect quality at the lowest possible price.
-In a free market system, companies that provide customers the most value at the lowest cost are rewarded.
+The customer is then usually easy to identify.
+They purchase a product or service and expect that product or service to have the features they want, at the time they want it, while also having perfect quality at the lowest possible price.
+In a free market system, companies that provide customers the most value while also at the lowest cost are rewarded.

-US-based health care is not a free market system, making the customers in health care harder to identify and understand.
-Our Lean Healthcare East team has identified customers for our (United States based) client organizations as:
+US-based health care, however, is not a free market system.
+Thus, making the customers in health care harder to identify and understand.
+Our Lean Healthcare East team has identified customers for our (United States-based) client organizations as:

 |Hospital and physician practice||The admitted patient for the service plus the payer (the patient and potentially an insurance company, employer who pays for the health insurance, Medicaid, Medicare, the hospital itself for charity care, etc.)|